khimo/khimo.github.io/bli-guides/_ideas/howto-automatic-join-or-play-avrenderer-networklinkv2.md

 ---
-title: Join the First Playing Network Link Product or Play a Predefined BeoCloud:netRadio Station
+title: Automatically Join Playing Music or Start a Radio Station (with Exclusions)
-description: Use this BeoLiving Intelligence macro to automatically join a playing Network Link product or, if no music is playing, select a predefined BeoCloud:netRadio station.
+description: This guide provides a BeoLiving Intelligence Lua macro to enhance your multiroom audio experience, allowing you to automatically join a playing Network Link product with a single trigger, or, if no music is playing, start your favorite BeoCloud:netRadio station.
+Additionally, this version allows you to define an exclusion list of products that should not be automatically joined.
+keywords: BeoLiving Intelligence, Network Link, BeoCloud:netRadio, multiroom audio, automation, Lua macro, trigger events, music control, exclusion list, customization
 layout: pagetoc
 ---

 ### Introduction

-Imagine you enter a room and want your audio system to either join an already playing session from another room or, if nothing is playing, start your favorite BeoCloud:netRadio station. **This automation makes it possible with a single trigger**.
-It's perfect for seamless audio experiences across your home.
+Imagine you enter a room and want your audio system to either join an already playing session from another room or, if nothing is playing, start your favorite BeoCloud:netRadio station.
+This automation makes it possible with a single trigger, while also allowing you to customize which products are considered for joining.
+It's perfect for seamless and personalized audio experiences across your home.

-This tutorial will guide you through setting up a macro that checks for any playing Network Link product and joins it.
-If no music is playing anywhere, it will select a predefined BeoCloud:netRadio station.
+This tutorial will guide you through setting up a macro that checks for any playing Network Link product, excluding those defined in an exclusion list, and joins it.
+If no music is playing, it will select a predefined BeoCloud:netRadio station.

 ### How to set it up